leahalmutlak/Leahalmutlak/README.md

-### Hi there 👋 my name is Leah and I'm 17 years old.
-I'm currently a senior in highschool in ACS amman.
+ Hi there 👋 my name is Leah and I'm 17 years old.
+I'm currently a __senior__ in highschool in ACS amman.
 My hobbies enclude:
 * crocheting
+* mindless scrolling on social media
+* hanging out with my _adorable_ baby brother
 *

 <!--